LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Known Issues

+- The chessboard is not rotating/flipping on touch devices (tablets and smartphones).
+This affects the "flip" and the "switch sides" button.
-- The chess pieces are not moving on touch devices (tablets and smartphones).
+- The user can not start a new game with the black pieces if he/she is on touch devices (tablets and smartphones).
+- The "hint" button is loading endlessly on touch devices (tablets and smartphones).

 ## Online Installation